Spy Kids 2 review

 In the shot where Carmen shows up, what the hell is she swinging from?
 They weren't in a jungle!
 It's okay that the fight between her and Gary was completely one-sided and played for laughs, but this is not okay.
 It actually *was* a Deus Ex Machina because there was no other way Carmen could have dismounted Gary.

 Speaking of sexism, Gerti's line "You're fighting a girl.
-You're gonna lose" is totally unnecessary.
-The story speaks for itself, writers.
+You're gonna lose" is unnecessary... the story speaks for itself, writers.
 You don't have to have a character tell us that girls are better than boys.

-It's a huge plot point that Romaro's Transmooker disables all technology on the island.
+It's a huge plot point that Romaro's Transmooker disables all electronics on the island.
 But of course, that doesn't work on the badguys, with no explanation or lampshading.

 Felix's betrayal is very unsatisfying because we saw him clearly being a good guy in the first movie, there's no foreshadowing of the betrayal, and besides "he said he'd spare me if I helped him" (which doesn't cut it because he sacrificed his own freedom for the cause in the previous movie), the only explanation he gives is "I'm not your uncle" which is *not* a flimsy or unbelievable motive.
 It's just not a motive.